 Step 3: Cutting a large format tile

 If any of the large format tiles need to be cut to size before laying, they should be transferred to a stable base.
 The Montolit Moto Flash Line is designed to cut porcelain tiles and slabs up to 20mm thick, with all the advantages of a manual flash line cutter.
-Its patented locking system, motorised head and professional diamond blade is ideal for precision cuts of large format tiles.
+Its patented locking system, motorised head and professional diamond blade are ideal for making precise cuts in large format tiles.

 Step 4: Choose the correct adhesive

 There are a variety of potential adhesives available, so it is important to choose the correct choice for large format tiles.
-Our Python ST Tile Adhesive is an ideal choice for fixing large format tiles, thanks to its brilliant workability and non-slip properties.
-As a polymer modified cement-based adhesive it is specially formulated for use with many tile types, including natural stone, porcelain and ceramic.
+Our Python adhesives are ideal choice for fixing large format tiles, thanks to their brilliant workability and non-slip properties.
+As polymer modified cement-based adhesives, they are specially formulated for use with many tile types, including natural stone, porcelain and ceramic.

 Another layer of the adhesive is then applied to the back of the tile using a 4mm trowel.
 To ensure even coverage, the ribs should be applied to run in the same direction as the lines in the back of the tile.
 It is good practice to lift a tile occasionally to check the coverage of adhesive and ensure the correct bedding level is being achieved.
 If any ribs are visible, this will indicate insufficient coverage and that more adhesive is required.

 Step 5: Lifting the tile into place

 Once the adhesive is applied correctly, the lifting frame can then be used to position the tile in place, Next, you will need a hard rubber float to compact the tile and remove any air, as it is important that the tile achieves 100% contact with the adhesive and the reverse of the tile.